-Eric Michaud on Scaling, Grokking and Quantum Interpretability
+Eric Michaud on Quantum Interpretability

 Eric Michaud is a PhD student in the Department of Physics at MIT working with Max Tegmark on improving our scientific/theoretical understanding of deep learning – understanding what deep neural networks do internally and why they work so well.
 This is part of a broader interest in the nature of intelligent systems, which previously led him to work with SETI astronomers, with Stuart Russell’s AI alignment group (CHAI), and with Erik Hoel on a project related to integrated information theory.

 In this episode we mostly talk about Eric’s paper, The Quantization Model of Neural Scaling, but also about Grokking, in particular his two recent papers, Towards Understanding Grokking: an effective theory of representation learning, and Omnigrok: Grokking Beyond Algorithmic Data.

 (Note: this episode was recorded outside, without any preparation, so this conversation is a bit less structured than usual.
 It’s also more technical annd might require some familiary with deep learning or at least scaling.
 And, as always, you can click on any sub-topic of your liking in the outline below and then come back to the outline by clicking on the green arrow ⬆)

 - How this helps with reducing existential risk from AI

 - Eric’s Background: From Math to Astronomy and AI alignment

 - Mechanistic Interpretability, Polysemanticity, Right Level of Abstraction